 - Be guided by a site analysis process in regard to the scale, siting and layout of development; - It is not considered that a full site analysis has been undertaken.
 The conservation impacts have been assessed.
-Further information is needed in relation to natural features and existing infrastructure. - Avoid piecemeal development that adversely impacts on the character of the area and the established pattern of development in the area; - It is noted that the Architectural Conservation Officer has raised no objections in terms of the impact on the protected structures, however, in terms of the wider area, the Planning Authority is of the opinion that the proposal is out of character with the established pattern of development and would constitute piecemeal development. - Demonstrate that there is no undue overlooking, and that overshadowing is assessed having regard to 'Site Layout Planning for Daylight and Sunlight' (2nd edition): A Guidelines to Good Practice (BRE 2011) and BS 8206-2: 2008 'Lighting for Buildings Part 2: Code of Practice for Daylighting' or any updated guidance; - It is not apparent that the proposal would result in undue shadowing or overlooking, particularly given the length of the existing rear amenity areas. - Access for pedestrians and vehicles should be clearly legible and, where appropriate, promote mid-block connectivity. - Access is legible.
+Further information is needed in relation to natural features and existing infrastructure. - Avoid piecemeal development that adversely impacts on the character of the area and the established pattern of development in the area; - O It is noted that the Architectural Conservation Officer has raised no objections in terms of the impact on the protected structures, however, in terms of the wider area, the Planning Authority is of the opinion that the proposal is out of character with the established pattern of development and would constitute piecemeal development. - Demonstrate that there is no undue overlooking, and that overshadowing is assessed having regard to 'Site Layout Planning for Daylight and Sunlight' (2nd edition): A Guidelines to Good Practice (BRE 2011) and BS 8206-2: 2008 'Lighting for Buildings Part 2: Code of Practice for Daylighting' or any updated guidance;

+- o It is not apparent that the proposal would result in undue shadowing or overlooking, particularly given the length of the existing rear amenity areas. - Access for pedestrians and vehicles should be clearly legible and, where appropriate, promote mid-block connectivity. - Access is legible; however, concerns arise in relation to pedestrian and traffic safety.
+These concerns are further outlined below under a separate heading.